rnhc1000/dailyChallenges/README.md

 # dailyChallenges

-To explore resources adn characteristics of the laguages I have been dealing with ina daily basis, pieces of code, coding challenges at leetcode, hackerarnk, udemy and others.
+To explore resources, characteristics, learning curve of the languages and frameworks I have been dealing with in a daily basis, primarily JavaScript, PHP, Java, Spring Boot, React JS, lots of pieces of code, some solved coding challenges available at leetcode, hackerarnk, udemy and others.
+To p

-Feel free to Ctrl-C, CTRL-V
+Feel free to Ctrl-C, Ctrl-V

-Ricardo
+Ricardo Ferreira